dry-rb/dry-rb.org/source/gems/dry-types/optional-values.html.md

 layout: gem-single
 ---

-All built-in types have their optional versions too, you can access them under `Types::Maybe::Strict` and `Types::Maybe::Coercible` namespaces:
+All built-in types have their optional versions too, you can access them under the `Types::Maybe::Strict` and `Types::Maybe::Coercible` namespaces:

 ``` ruby
 Types::Maybe::Int[nil] # None